Pen tool makes magic! You can convert an object to something completely new, create awesome graphics, and so much more.

 Step 3: Click on the path to add new anchor points.

-To delete an anchor point, you need to have the pen tool selected, hover on the existing anchor point, the pen tool will automatically change to Delete Anchor Point Tool (you’ll see a little minus sign next to the pen tool), and just click on the anchor points that you want to delete.
+To delete an anchor point, you need to have the pen tool selected, hover on the existing anchor point, and the pen tool will automatically change to Delete Anchor Point Tool (you’ll see a little minus sign next to the pen tool), and just click on the anchor points that you want to delete.

 I’ve just deleted a couple of anchor points from the shape above.